The most serious problem facing U.S. taxpayers is the complexity of the Internal Revenue Code.

-He also holds a master’s in accounting, and just recently created an accounting essentials course for entrepreneurs and freelancers.
-You can find Trevor and info on his accounting course at TrevorMcKendrick.com.
+He also holds a master’s in accounting, and you can find Trevor at TrevorMcKendrick.com.

 The notes that follow are a very basic, unedited summary of the show.
 There’s a lot more detail in the audio version.
 You can listen to the show using the audio player below.
 Or you can subscribe in iTunes to get this show delivered straight to the Podcasts app on your smart phone, tablet or iPod.

 NOTE: The podcast audio and show notes for this episode (and all episodes) are provided for general information purposes only.
 They do NOT constitute legal or financial advice, and we make no warranties about the completeness, reliability or accuracy of this information.

 Consult with an accountant or other financial professional before making any financial decisions or taking any actions regarding your taxes or personal/business finances.